 Elliot paled, as did Nathan.
 Felix on the other hand had fallen into a similar state of shock.
 Diana’s vision darkened and she swayed, slowly falling onto her seat, tears streaming down her cheeks once more.
 Nora was the last to react, rushing away from the waiting area into a random hallway, desperately trying to control her emotions.

-Nora didn’t understand as to why she was being punished this way.
+Nora didn’t understand why she was being punished this way.
 If there is a so-called god, then why would he allow this to happen?
-She knew it was selfish to think like this, but she’d gone through so much pain already in her life that she couldn’t help but wonder, if her life is just some sick and twisted game that fate chooses to use as her own source of entertainment, disregarding those who get hurt in the process.
-Is she really cursed to wreak havoc and destruction to everything around her?
+She knew it was selfish to think like this, but she’d gone through so much pain already in her life that she couldn’t help but wonder, if her life was just some sick and twisted game that fate chooses to use as her own source of entertainment, disregarding those who get hurt in the process.
+Was she really cursed to wreak havoc and destruction to everything around her?

 But what happened today made her wonder, if maybe she really was at fault?
-It couldn’t be much of a coincidence that the people who surrounded her eventually got hurt or even worse.
-It hurt her physically to bear witness to the suffering of others.
-The pain was so excruciating, that at times she felt as though she were suffocating.
+It couldn’t be that much of a coincidence that the people who surrounded her eventually got hurt in some way or form.
+It pained her physically to bear witness to the suffering of others.
+The grief was so excruciating, that at times she felt as though she were suffocating.

 As Nora re-entered the waiting area, a sudden thought crossed her mind.
-Checking the time on her phone, she realized nearly three hours had passed since she arrived.
+Checking the time on her phone, she realized nearly an hour and a half had passed since she’d arrived.
 Nora searched the waiting area but failed to find the figure of the person she was looking for.
 Her heart skipped a beat and she rushed to the restroom but found it empty as well.
-By this point Nora had begun to panic and asked around if anyone had seen her but came up with nothing.
+By that point, Nora had begun to panic and proceeded to ask around to see if anyone had seen her but came up with nothing.
 Nora felt her entire world shift, the floor beneath her feet unable to hold her weight.
 Slowly and painfully made her way towards the others, she stumbled over her own feet in disbelief.
 The two words that left her suddenly dry mouth caused time to stand still, her blood running cold for the second time that day.